anandu79/IP-geolocation-containerized-project-with-Application-Load-Balancer/README.md

 ![docker](https://github.com/anandu79/IP-geolocation-containerized-project-with-Application-Load-Balancer/blob/main/images/docker.jpg?raw=true)

 For that, we have to launch 3 Ammazon Linux EC2 instances.
-I have changed their names to api-service-instance1, api-service-instance2, and api-caching-instance for better understanding.
+I have changed their names to api-service-instance1, api-service-instance2, and api-caching-instance1 for better understanding.

 We can change the hostname using:

 ```
 hostnamectl set-hostname api-service-instance1
 hostnamectl set-hostname api-service-instance2
-hostnamectl set-hostname api-caching-instance
+hostnamectl set-hostname api-caching-instance1
 ```

 Install docker in all 3 servers using the below command: